Raghavvram/notes/Virtualization/KVM.md

 - **Security**: KVM provides strong isolation between VMs, enhancing security.

 ### Time Complexity:
-When managing VMs with KVM, the time complexity for creating and managing VMs depends on factors like the number of VMs, the complexity of tasks performed within each VM, and the efficiency of the underlying hardware.
+When managing VMs with KVM, the time complexity for creating and managing VMs depends on factors like the number of VMs, the complexity of tasks